Canadian serial killer Robert Pickton, who brought victims to pig farm, is dead after prison assault

 Vancouver police were criticized for not taking the cases seriously because many of the missing were sex workers or drug users.

-Canada's correctional service said it was conducting an investigation into the Pickton attack.
+Canada's correctional service said it was conducting an investigation into the attack on Pickton.

-“The investigation will examine all of the facts and circumstances surrounding the assault, including whether policies and protocols were followed,” the service said in the statement.

 Pickton’s confirmed victims were six: Sereena Abotsway, Mona Wilson, Andrea Joesbury, Brenda Ann Wolfe, Papin and Marnie Frey.